Sitecore-Community/docs/xDB/outcomes/index.md

 ```

-However, it is possible to use the API to create a custom rule action to trigger an outcome.
+However, it is possible to use the API to create a custom Rule Action to trigger an Outcome.

-An example of this is listed here
+An example of this is listed here:

 https://github.com/ianjohngraham/CoreBlimey.Utils/tree/master/CoreBlimey.OutcomeRules